 Cast your mind back a few years and The Oast House was one of the only venues that really focused on an open-air offering.

-It’s still the same today – masses of tables in the heart of Spinningfields, with live entertainment and a belting Aperol Spritz too.
+It’s still the same today – masses of tables in the heart of Spinningfields, with bleacher seating all the way round, plus live entertainment and a belting Aperol Spritz.

-Hatch’s little village of shipping containers, each one home to an independent business (from food and drink to retail), is a true all-weather venue.
+Hatch’s little village of shipping containers, each one home to an independent business (from food to retail), is a true all-weather venue.

 Part of it is sheltered by the Mancunian Way that soars overhead, other parts are heated by patio heaters, and parts are left in optimum position for soaking up some sunshine.